![]() |

 Ganesha is a divine figure in the Hindu Religion.
 He is the son of God Shiva

-and Deity Parvati.
+and the Deity Parvati.
 The demon could not bear the divine smell of the

 flower lotus and surrendered to Lord Ganesha.